Collection

 Collection displays a collection of categories when it is enabled on a Document Type with children.

-It is possible to add more columns to the collection, via adding the properties through the dropdown.
+It is possible to add more columns to the collection, via adding the properties through the picker modal.
 These properties are based on the Data Types which are used by the Document Type.
-It will show up in the dropdown by its alias and not the name on the property.
+The properties will listed for selection.

 Collection comes with two layouts by default.
 A list and a grid view.
 These views can be disabled if you are not interested in any of them.